… and why a Swiss REP is required.

 Medical devices (MD)

-From 26 May 2021, it is mandatory that non-Swiss based manufacturers designate a Swiss-based Authorised Representative.
-This is a result of the Mutual Recognition Agreement on medical devices, between Switzerland & the European Union, not being updated with the MDR.
+From 26 May 2022, it is mandatory that non-Swiss based manufacturers designate a Swiss-based Authorised Representative.
+This is a result of the Mutual Recognition Agreement on medical devices, between Switzerland & the European Union, not being updated with the IVDR.
 This caused Switzerland to become a third country and ended the mutual recognition.
-The same is expected to happen from 26 May 2022.

 At Obelis, we …

-- ensure technical documentations have been drawn up
+• ensure technical documentations has been drawn up

-- keep a copy of technical documentations readily available for inspection
+• keep a copy of technical documentation readily available for inspection

-Swiss law has clearly defined the role and tasks of a Swiss Authorised Representative, where professionalism and qualifications need to be at the same level of those under the EU MDR.
-This means that it is highly recommended to designate a professional agency as CH Authorised Representative.
+Swiss law has clearly defined the role and tasks of a Swiss Authorised Representative, where professionalism and qualifications need to be at the same level of those under the EU IVDR.
+This means that it is highly recommended to designate a professional agency as Swiss Authorised Representative.

-Economic operators based in Switzerland – i.e., manufacturers, importers, authorised representatives, persons who assemble systems and treatment units – need to register to Swissmedic to obtain Swiss Single Registration Number (CHRN), which will serve as the identification number in diverse contexts and processes.
+Economic operators – i.e., manufacturers, importers, authorised representatives – will have to register on the Swiss Database of Medical Devices (Swissdamed) to obtain a Swiss Single Registration Number (CHRN), which will serve as the identification number in diverse contexts and processes.
+Devices will also have to be registered on Swissdamed.

-- By 26 November 2021 for companies who have already placed products on the market before 26 May 2021.
+• By 26 November 2022 for companies who have already placed IVDR compliant products on the Swiss market before 26 May 2022.

 In-vitro medical devices (IVD)